DanKnox/danknox.github.io/_posts/2013-01-27-using-rubys-native-nethttp-library.md

 In this post, I am going to step through constructing a basic wrapper class for simplifying interaction with the `Net::HTTP` library.
-I came accross a few answers on stack overflow recently that seemed to give the impression that working with `Net::HTTP` is more difficult than it needs to be.
+I came across a few answers on stack overflow recently that seemed to give the impression that working with `Net::HTTP` is more difficult than it needs to be.